Governance | CNSF

-Each of the five Member Societies are governed by their own Board of Directors, chaired by an elected President.
+Each of the six Member Societies are governed by their own Board of Directors, chaired by an elected President.

 Each Society Board consists of the President, Vice President, Secretary Treasurer, and Past President, with elected provincial Directors and two residents’ representatives.
 The President and Vice President from each Member Society represent their society members’ interests to the CNSF Board.